amslezak/jsii/packages/jsii-samples/README.md

 Utility to transcribe example code snippets from TypeScript to other jsii-supported languages.
 Knows about jsii conventions to do the translations.

+## Build integration

+This tool has the ability to hide irrelevant parts of the generated code snippet (see the section called "void masking" below).
+Because the samples should be compilable to extract all necessary type information, and because they could depend on any package, the following steps need to happen:

+* All packages need to be built (by `jsii`).
+Ideally, the reduced example ends up in the assembly.
+* After all packages have been built, sample snippets should be checked for compilability and supported language constructs (not all language features can be translated to other languages).
+This requires the full snippets (before reducing).
+* After the full samples have been type-checked, their reduced version can be translated and inserted into the various generated packages by `jsii-pacmak`.

+To avoid an additional dependency of `jsii` on the `jsii-samples` mechanism, what we'll do instead is mutating the assembly in-place.
+So simplified, the workflow looks like this:

+* All packages get compiled by `jsii`.
+* We postprocess all assemblies using `jsii-samples`, extracting code to a side-archive (`.jsii.samples`) and replacing the original version in the assembly, and generating all other language versions.
+This becomes a translation table, with the key being a hash of the reduced snippet.
+* `jsii-pacmak` replaces snippets from the translation table.

+In this process, `jsii-samples` is as much self-contained as possible.
+It works on an assembly to produce a lookup file, which `jsii-pacmak` reads.
+`jsii-pacmak` has a simple fallback, which is use the unsubtituted example in case the right example is not available.

+Alternatively, since `jsii` doesn't really provide any facilities to mutate an assembly in-place, we leave the unreduced examples in the source assembly, and force all downstream renderers (such as the doc renderer and API tooling) to use `jsii-samples` to reduce the snippets before presenting them.
+This is not ideal but probably the way we're going to go because `jsii` doesn't provide any tooling to mutate an assembly in-place.

 ## Compilability

 In case of non-compiling samples, the translations will be based off of